 Vastus medialis, or vastus medialis oblique (VMO), is one of four quadriceps femoris muscles in the front of the thigh.
-It extends the leg at the knee joint and stabilizes the patella during movement .
+According to the National Institute of Health (NIH), it extends the leg at the knee joint and stabilizes the patella during movement .

 Let’s get into the exercises.

 Top 10 Vastus Medialis Exercises

 We consulted with fitness professionals and reviewed the scientific literature to find the ten most effective exercises for the VMO muscle.

 1. Barbell Squat